 - Various other vocational education courses have been piled up in the list.

-- This new feature has open the doors for the students who want to study but cannot afford to go to the school and learn.
+- This new feature has opened the doors for students who want to study but cannot afford to go to school and learn.

 Parakh to evaluate under HECI acting as a single umbrella

-- A new National Assessment Centre namely, PARAKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development) will be set up as a standard-setting body.
+- A new National Assessment Centre namely, PAREKH (Performance Assessment, Review, and Analysis of Knowledge for Holistic Development) will be set up as a standard-setting body.

-- The NEP has emphasised on the setting up of Gender Inclusion Fund and also Special Education Zones for disadvantaged regions and groups.
+- The NEP has emphasized the setting up of a Gender Inclusion Fund and also Special Education Zones for disadvantaged regions and groups.

 - Further, the States and UTs will set up independent State School Standards Authority (SSSA).

-- The SCERT will lead to develop a School Quality Assessment and Accreditation Framework (SQAAF) over consultations with all stakeholders this will further help in improving the quality of the education for the students.
+- The SCERT will lead to the development of a School Quality Assessment and Accreditation Framework (SQAAF) over consultations with all stakeholders this will further help in improving the quality of the education for the students.

-- The National Research Foundation will be created as a higher body to encourage a strong research on culture and building research capacity across higher education.
+- The National Research Foundation will be created as a higher body to encourage strong research on culture and build research capacity across higher education.

-- Higher Education Commission of India (HECI) will be set up as a single overarching umbrella body for entire higher education, excluding medical and legal education.
+- The Higher Education Commission of India (HECI) will be set up as a single overarching umbrella body for the entire higher education, excluding medical and legal education.